Ilocano language: Etymology

-In early history, the Ilocano people referred to themselves as "Samtoy," a term derived from the Iloco phrase sao mi ditoy, meaning "our language."
+In early history, the Ilocano people referred to themselves as "Samtoy", a term derived from the Iloco phrase sao mi ditoy, meaning "our language here."

 The term "Ilocano" originates from the native word "Ilúko" and has undergone linguistic evolution influenced by both indigenous and Spanish elements.
-It is derived from the Ilocano prefix i-, meaning "of" or "from," combined with luék, luëk, or loóc, which denote "sea" or "bay."
-This etymology suggests that the language, like the people, was historically associated with coastal settlements, thus signifying "language of the people from the bay."
+It is derived from the Ilocano prefix i-, meaning "of" or "from", combined with luék, luëk, or loóc, which denote "sea" or "bay".
+This etymology suggests that the language, like the people, was historically associated with coastal settlements, thus signifying "language of the people from the bay".

 An alternative linguistic interpretation connects the term to the Ilocano words lúku or lúkung, which refer to flatlands, valleys, or low-lying areas.
 According to this explanation, "Ilocano" may have originally meant "language of the people of the lowlands," distinguishing it from the languages spoken by mountain-dwelling communities.

 During Spanish colonization, the term "Ilocano" was formalized and adapted to Spanish linguistic conventions.
 The suffix -ano, commonly used in Spanish to denote a group or people (as seen in terms such as Americano or Mexicano), was appended to align with Spanish grammatical structures.
-This adaptation contributed to the term’s official recognition and widespread use in colonial records and classifications.
+This adaptation contributed to the term's official recognition and widespread use in colonial records and classifications.